 “Indonesia has some of the most amazing biodiversity in the world, but many ecosystems are under siege by the economic pressures of this rapidly growing nation,” Chandler said.
 “The country is doing its best to balance development and conservation, but it’s a challenge.
 If we can help this beautiful country expand its ecotourism opportunities, it will help the locals support their families, while defending their ecosystems, which will benefit the country and the world.”

 Indonesia has some of the most extensive biodiversity on the planet, including the world’s second-largest rainforest.
 Unfortunately, this island nation is growing so fast that its natural wonders are collapsing— with the thousands of creatures that call these gems home.

-Chandler, founder of Crossbow Communications a public relations, public affairs and issue management firm in Denver and Phoenix, hopes to use the book to inspire more people to visit Southeast Asia.
+Chandler, founder of Crossbow Communications, a PR firm in Denver and Phoenix, hopes to use the book to inspire more people to visit Southeast Asia.
 He believes that more people must see these endangered species and their endangered habitats to help save Indonesia’s tigers, orangutans, elephants, rhinos and other endangered species.
 His new travel guide will generate funds to promote wildlife conservation, sustainable jobs, and sustainable forestry.

-To help draw global attention to the problem, while promoting more sustainable alternatives, Chandler is donating all of his profits from this publication to wildlife conservation organizations in Indonesia.
+Chandler is donating all profits from this travel guide to wildlife conservation organizations in Indonesia.

 “This is a fascinating country that offers something for all travelers,” Chandler said.
 “You don’t have to be an adventure traveler to appreciate the beauty of Indonesia.”